Election 2020: National names Emma Mellow as Auckland Central replacement for Nikki Kaye

-Emma Mellow has been named as the National's candidate for Auckland Central, vying for the seat left vacant by the party's former deputy leader Nikki Kaye.
+Emma Mellow has been named as the National Party's candidate for Auckland Central, vying for the seat left vacant by the party's former deputy leader Nikki Kaye.

-She will take on Labour's Helen White, Green list MP Chloe Swarbrick, NZ First's Jenny Marcroft and TOP's Tuariki Delamere.
+Mellow will take on Labour's Helen White, Green list MP Chloe Swarbrick, NZ First's Jenny Marcroft and TOP's Tuariki Delamere.

-The announcement came after fellow candidates Nuwanthie Samarakone and Rob Thomas were knocked out in ballots at its selection meeting at Ponsonby Cruising Club tonight.
+The announcement came after fellow candidates Nuwanthie Samarakone and Rob Thomas were knocked out in ballots at the party's selection meeting at Ponsonby Cruising Club tonight.

 An active member in the Young Nats, Mellow, 30, worked as a communications adviser at Sydney Airport and is now a senior communication manager at ANZ.